ESM — Embodied Stress Management

 Who is it for?

-Leaders and knowledge workers under constant cognitive load.
+Leaders and knowledge workers under constant cognitive load

-Anyone who faces stressful or conflict situations.
+Anyone navigating stressful or conflict-heavy situations.

 Scientific basis

-Interoceptive awareness increases emotional regulation and resilience
+Interoceptive awareness improves emotional regulation

 For a summary of relevant research and sources, please follow this link.